MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 The goal is to make everyone an emailing expert!

-This document can be leveraged with all email functionality in Microsoft Dynamics GP, from the old Standard Report Writer Statement emailing method, to Word Templates.
+This document can be leveraged to aid in troubleshooting all areas of emailing out of Microsoft Dynamics GP from the legacy Standard Report Writer Statements to Word Templates, or Workflow.

 > [!NOTE]
-> Currently, TLS 1.0 and Basic Authentication (no MFA) are required for Exchange and Workflow emailing in Dynamics GP.
+> Before Microsoft Dynamics GP's October 2020 (18.3 and later) release, Dynamics GP required that both TLS 1.0 and Basic Authication (no MFA) be enabled for Exchange and Workflow emailing in Dynamics GP.

+> After Microsoft Dynamics GP's October 2020 (18.3 and later) release, Dynamics GP has added the functionality to use both  TLS 1.2 and/or Multi-Factor Authentication (MFA).
+> You do not actually need MFA turned on for your account to use the MFA window in Microsoft Dynamics GP, but it does use Modern Authentication.
 >
-> We are aware of the changes that are coming to the supportability of TLS 1.0 and Basic Authentication within our other Microsoft applications.
-TLS 1.2 and Multi-Factor Authentication (MFA) functionality was included in the 18.3 update released.
-If you are still on an older version of Microsoft Dyanmics GP, you must enable TLS on your local Exchange server.
+> If you are still on an older version of Microsoft Dynamics GP, you must enable TLS on your local Exchange server.
 For more information, see [TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in-exchange-online-endpoint-for-legacy-tls-using-smtp-auth).
 >
 > When Basic Authentication is deprecated you will need to be on a version of Dynamics GP where you can use MFA (18.3 or later).
-> You do not actually need MFA turned on for your account to use the MFA window in Microsoft Dyanmics GP, but it does use Modern Authentication.
+>

 All email issues can be safely split up into three sets of issues:

-* Items unique to MAPI
+* Issues unique to MAPI
 * Issues unique to Exchange
-* Those that both methods have in common
+* Issues that both methods have in common

 This is how the documentation is organized: Starting with MAPI, moving onto Exchange, and ending with the common errors.

-Find system preferences under Dynamics GP Tools -> Setup -> System -> System Preferences.
+To determine whether MAPI or Exchange is being used check the System Preference window.
+(Administration >> Setup >> System >> System Preferences)

 > [!IMPORTANT]
 > This setting is stored in the DYNAMICS database and is system-wide, so changing this setting will affect all users.